which followed the death of Pope Clement XIV

 rebellions in many towns favoured the advance of the French army; these rebellions were

-pretext to Bonaparte to send French troops from Naples (which had fallen into their hands a few months earlier) to Rome.
+pretext to Bonaparte to send French troops from Naples (which had been conquered a few months earlier) to Rome.

 In May 1799 the French were forced out of Naples and in September they had to leave Rome which was occupied by troops of the King of Naples.